We are here to listen, here to help - Any time.

 If you or someone you know is having thoughts of suicide, call 1-800-784-2433 (1-800-SUICIDE).

-Suicide is serious and if you know someone who you believe may be thinking about suicide, the following information will be helpful.
-Please remember that if you are supporting someone with suicide thoughts, you must take care of yourself as well.
+Suicide is serious and if you know someone who you believe may be thinking about suicide, the following information can be helpful.
+Please remember that if you are supporting someone with thoughts of suicide, you must take care of yourself as well.

 Some significant losses to look for